 – To create meaningful language learning opportunities and encourage active participation

-– To support students in communicating their own ideas, feelings and experiences with other students in the wider school
+– To support pupils in communicating their own ideas, feelings and experiences with other pupils in the wider school

-– To help students expand their vocabulary and learn the basic elements of English grammar so that they can understand texts
+– To help pupils expand their vocabulary and learn the basic elements of English grammar so that they can understand texts

 – To encourage reading, both within and outside the classroom, in English and their first languages

-– To develop a sense of achievement and confidence in the students so that they can understand and make themselves understood
+– To develop a sense of achievement and confidence in the pupils so that they can understand and make themselves understood

-– To encourage unity in diversity where all students feel valued and included.
+– To encourage unity in diversity where all pupils feel valued and included.

 THE IMPORTANCE OF THE MOTHER TONGUE

 EAL pupils learn English more quickly and effectively if they maintain and develop their proficiency in their mother tongue.
 Research has shown that many skills acquired in the first language can be transferred to the second language.
 So, for example, if your child has developed good reading skills in Japanese, they are likely to be able to apply these skills when reading English.
 For this reason it helps if you can encourage your child to read good fiction and non‐fiction in your own language.